aws/aws-cli/README.rst

 .. note::

-    On OS X, if you see an error regarding the version of six that came with distutils in El Capitan, use the ``--ignore-installed`` option::
+    On macOS, if you see an error regarding the version of six that came with distutils in El Capitan, use the ``--ignore-installed`` option::

         $ sudo pip install awscli --ignore-installed six